WRITING YOUR FILM

 Can it be shorter?

 Once you begin to write, a whole world of creativity opens up to you.
-You want to put every idea you've ever had down onto paper, and you want to tell the whole world your magnus-opus!
+You want to put every idea you've ever had ever down onto paper.
 But here is some friendly advice: don't.
-It's a waste of everyone's time, especially if you're a newbie writer.
+It's a waste of everyone's time, especially if you're a newbie writer, as the focus will be unclear.
+Keeping your script to a core handful of key 'things' will make even the worst ideas more readable than trying to do too much.
 There is something hugely attractive about being sent a script that is tight, and to the point.
-Most scripts I read are overlong and wordy.
-The writer hasn't learnt to condense the idea down to it's absolute minimum yet - which I thing is key to any great script.
+Most scripts I read are overlong and wordy as the writer hasn't learnt to condense the idea down to it's absolute minimum yet - which I think is key to any great script.
 One of the first things I learnt about writing is that we should enter late and leave early - and like a party host, the audience will dislike you if you out stay your welcome.
 By keeping your time to a minimum, it leaves the audience wanting more (which is surely better than making them want less?) - but be careful not to underwrite your idea either.
-There has to be just the right amount of information for us to jump on board and go along for the ride, but not too much that we'll become bored at the lecture you're giving us - I think the word is economic.
-If you're building scene upon scene, keeping them short and to the point will create urgency and pace.
+I think the word is economic.
+If you build scene upon scene, keeping them short and to the point will create urgency and pace.
 The audience will feel like they need to catch up with a train already leaving the station.
 Who wants to be the first at the party and last to leave?
-It's tempting to write more, and more, and more, trying to get your idea down.
-But stop.
-Don't.
-Backtrack a tad.
-Think about what your idea is about.
-How can you say it economically?
-Can it be shorter?
-Because don't forget at some point you'll have to film this thing (assuming you're a filmmaker), so if you can say what you're trying to say with less, it will save you time and money on set.
 Whenever I write a script I let the idea dictate how long the first draft should be.
 Regardless of how long it turns out, on the second draft, I try and trim it down by at least 20%.
 So if it's 10 pages, I try and get it down to 8.
 100 down to 80 (good at math too, eh?).
 By doing this it makes me think about whether I need that particular line, or whether that joke is funny enough.
 I pride myself on telling a story in shortest time, because at the very least, the audience won't feel like I've wasted their time.

 Think about character, but don't overwrite